 - Visit the Center for Career and Professional Development where we offer a comprehensive career planning and placement center that uses current technology and information to teach students the skills necessary to achieve their career goals, including p/t jobs, internships and more.

-Dining Services offers positions as wait-staff in the Park Cafe Restaurant and as cashiers, food prep and servers in the Campus Center Cafeteria and the Food For Thought Cafe.
-Additional hours are available working concession or special events catering.
+Campus Dining Services offers full and part time positions as cashiers, food prep and deli counter servers in the Campus Center Main Cafe and the Cyber Café located in the Library.
+Additional hours are available working special events catering.

 Contact Jodi Merendino, Director of Dining Services at Jodi.Merendino@csi.cuny.edu